- Skip the line to the Cathedral of Siena - one of the most treasured examples of the Gothic-Roman style in Italy

 - See the impressive Piccolomini Library, which was dedicated to Enea Silvio Piccolomini, Pope Pius II, and frescoes by a young Raphael

 Skip the line to one of Italy's most important Roman-Gothic style buildings - the magical Cathedral of Siena.
 Marvel at the frescoes by Donatello, Michelangelo, and Pinturicchio.
-See the Crypt and the Piccolomini Library, and don't forget to check out the floor.
+See the Piccolomini Library and don't forget to check out the floor.
 It's made of 56 panels of inlaid marble mosaics and is one sight you won't forget.

 Housing some of the most important European artistic monuments, the Roman-Gothic style Cathedral of Siena makes for a meaningful morning.
 Over a million visitors every year step through these stunning doors - it's just as spectacular as Florence's Duomo.